intercity/chef-repo/README.md

 Your server has:

-* Ubuntu 12.04 LTS or a later minor version.
-The latest is Ubuntu 12.04.3 LTS.
+* A version of Ubuntu 12.04 LTS.
+The latest version is Ubuntu 12.04.3 LTS.

 ### Installation